CalebiroLab/sm_bArr/README.md

 Statistics and Machine Learning Toolbox

 ## Analysis Inputs
-Trajectories 'X' and 'Y' coordinates must be stored in two MxN matrices where 'M' is the number of trajectories and 'N' is the number of frames.
+Trajectories 'X' and 'Y' coordinates must be stored in two separate MxN matrices where 'M' is the number of trajectories and 'N' is the number of frames.
 Trajectory coordinates must be in pixel units.
-Missing data points must be 'NaN' values.
+Missing data points must be replaced by 'NaN' values.
-Clathrin-Coated Pit (CCP) localizations must be stored either as a binary stack of size LxLxN where 'L' is the number of pixels (assuming square images) or as a LxL single image, where 1 denotes the presence of CCP and 0 denotes its absence.
+If used, clathrin-coated pit (CCP) image masks must be stored either as a binary stack of size LxLxN where 'L' is the number of pixels (assuming square images) or as a LxL single image, where 1 denotes the presence of CCP and 0 denotes its absence.
 The CCP pixel size must match that of the trajectory coordinates.

 ## Steps to follow for the analysis